MoragnSperlingIT1025/-Lab3-readme.md-/LAB-Readme.md

   The size of my logo is 788 bytes.
 My image has been opening with internet explorer.
 The only recommendations I have is Chrome and       Interner Explorer.
 This probably due to its large size.

 # Lucidchart

+  Lucidchart can be a very useful tool in the workplace.
+This software is used to make flowchart to further explain ideas and concpets.
+Our assignment was to make a flow chart of a computer program to have the ouput of big anf small if the number was larger than 10 or   smaller than 10.
+I can really see how this can be used for more complex situations.

+# Introduction to Networking

+  ## Data Transmission

+  Packet- Unit of data
+  Packet- Switching-Technology that allows packets of data to be routed based on destination address IP Address- Unique identifying number
+  DNS- Directory of IP address common names.
+For example 54.239.26.214 might be the IP address of amazon.com Protocol- Set of rules to allow devices to communicate

+  ## Networking Hardware

+  Hub does not filter data or has any input of where the data needs to be sent.
+The hub gets the data and rebroadcasts it to all the     other ports that it is connected to.
+Switch though very similar, it is intelligent.
+Meaning it can learn the physical addresses of     where information needs to be sent.
+When a packet is sent to a switch the inforamtion is only sent to it intended desination.

+  A router is used to send data outside their own network to another network by being able to read IP addresses.
+A router is essential   the gateway to the network.

+  ## Network Topologies

+  Single point of failure is when a hub or switch fails and all communication between computers fail and the entire network goes down.
+This uses the star, bus, and ring topology.
+Mesh topology is where all the computers are connected it handles failure very well.
+It Creates a high redundacy level becuase if one of the computers fail it will still able to communicate because all of the connections.
+It is used mostly for the internet.
+Infrastructure topology uses a combination of wired and wireless devices.
+I think mesh topology would be the best to used because of its high redundacy.